11 Crafts For Kids Who Love Bugs

 Crafts by Amanda

-You soon might start to find a large collection of bugs around the house, but luckily they'll just be made out of plastic spoons.
+It's usually not the best when you find a large collection of bugs around the house, but it's totally find when they're made out of plastic spoons!
 Crafts By Amanda walks you step-by-step through how to turn a basic plastic spoon into a very unassuming bug that’s hanging out on a leaf.
 These are definitely the type of bugs that you won’t mind keeping inside your house.

 Popsicle Stick Love Bugs